The AR-15 was designed as a combat rifle utilizing a direct impingement as the original technology, devised by Eugene Stoner in the early 60s.

 Another ingenious solution developed by the brightest firearms designers of that time was the short-stroke gas piston system, applied by Mikhail Kalashnikov to the AK-47.

-Best Piston Upper Receivers Comparison Chart
+Comparison of the Best Gas Piston Upper Receivers

 |View Latest Price →|

 How a Piston System Works